ronbodnar/oxford-english-dictionary-parser/README.md

 ## Features

-- **Efficient Data Extraction**: Scrape words, snippets, and parts of speech from OED search pages.
+- **Efficient Data Extraction**: Scrape words, snippets (definitions), and parts of speech from OED search pages.
-- **Customizable Request Delay**: Set a delay between requests to avoid server overload.
+- **Customizable Delays**: Set a delay between requests (and errors) to avoid server overload.
+- **Recursive Error Handling**: Re-attempts a connection after failure on a customizable delay.
 - **Flexible Pagination**: Specify starting page and maximum number of pages to parse.
 - **Output Control**: Save parsed data to a specified output file.